Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Results

-where we again assumed $p<q$, we must distinguish between two cases.\\ \textit{Case 1:} If $j < p$ or $j > q$, the control qubit $j$ is not affected by the single-excitation generator $G_p^q$.
-Therefore, we can simply obtain the circuit by replacing the $R_z(\theta)$ gates in Fig.~\ref{fig:SingleExcitation} by controlled $Z$-rotations $\texttt{C}_jR_z(-\theta)$, as depicted in Fig.~\ref{fig:ControlledSingleExcitation}(a).
-Alternatively, one may implement $G_p^q$ and $Z_jG_p^q$ separately.
-The latter can be achieved by adding $j$ to the MS interaction, giving rise to the circuit in Fig.~\ref{fig:ControlledSingleExcitation}(b). \\ \textit{Case 2:} If $p < j < q$, Eq.~\eqref{eq:ControlledSingleExcitationPauli} contains the expression $-(I_j-Z_j)Z_j = I_j - Z_j$.
-When using controlled rotations, this effectively removes qubit $j$ from the MS interaction in Fig.~\ref{fig:SingleExcitation} and turns it into a control qubit (Fig.~\ref{fig:ControlledSingleExcitation}(a)).
-Optionally, the separate decomposition of $G_p^q$ and $Z_jG_p^q$ also works, though now the latter term is achieved by removing $j$ from the MS interaction (Fig.~\ref{fig:ControlledSingleExcitation}(b)).

-Compared to the technique from Ref.~\cite{casanova2012quantum}, our circuits once again cut the number of MS gates by half as for the regular single excitations.

-\subsubsection{Circuit Costs for Higher Order Excitations}
+\subsection{Circuit Costs for Higher Order Excitations}

 The expressivity of the UCCSD ansatz can be increased by including triple excitations (UCCSDT) \cite{haidar2023extension} or even higher order terms \cite{anand2022quantum}.
 The generator of an $N$-th order excitation generally assumes the form of $2^{2N-1}$ mutually commuting Pauli strings under the JW mapping, where each string consists of an odd number of $X$ and $Y$ operators \cite{Romero2019Strategies}.
 Using the same parallelization strategy as for the singles and doubles, we can always implement subsets of $N$ strings in parallel.
 Therefore, our approach reduces the MS count from $2^{2N}$ down to $2\lceil 2^{2N-2}/N \rceil$, thus providing an $\mathcal{O}(N)$ speedup.
-In addition, when allowing for additional CNOT gates, the number of MS gates to localize the excitation is a constant of 2.
-However, the exponential cost is not removed but rather delegated to the CNOT gate count.